 Overall, the system is a model representation of the 4-way intersection that allows the autonomous vehicles to coordinate when each car will occupy the intersection without drivers.
 In addition, there is the element of the system needing to be capable of calculating the new speeds dynamically, in order to keep up with the system itself.

 The system is devised into 2 categories, the Tower, and the Cars.
-Each Car is equipped with an Xbee series 1 mounted on a Arduino Uno, which allows communication.
+Each Car is equipped with an Xbee series 1 connected to an Arduino Uno, which allows communication.
 Each Car is also equipped with a hall effect sensor system, utilizing a magnet attached to the left rear tire, with a detector mounted to the side of the car.
 The Tower is equipped with an Arduino Mega, and an Xbee series 1, in order to communicate with each car.
 Additionally, the Tower is connected to 6 individual Ultrasonic Distance Sensing modules, with 2 of the sensor cascaded at 2 meters apart in 3 of the 4 lanes.
 This allows the Tower to see how far away the cars are at any given time.

 You must provide a list of quantitative technical design objectives, e.g., accuracy of 95%, sensor range of 20 feet, 90% successful retrieval or recognition, mean square error < 0.1, response time < 1ms, dynamic range of 20Vp-p, bandwidth of 20MHz, transmission range>100m at 100mW, SNR>10dB, data transfer rate = 100Mbps, costing less than $500, etc.